-For Valentine's Day, you might be in the habit of reaching for a bottle or two of rich, deep, tooth-staining, love-inducing red wine.
+For Valentine's Day, you might be in the habit of reaching for a bottle or two of rich, deep, tooth-staining, love-inducing red wine to go with your romantic dinner.
 And that's all well and good!
 Wine is wonderful any day of the year.
 But why not try something new?

 Cocktails make for an activity to share, and they provide a fun new project for those of us used to grabbing the corkscrew every time we want a drink.
 So, do some plotting with your partner and plan for a new cocktail (or two!) to make this Valentine's Day.

 Here's the thing: sometimes you want to feel like you're on vacation.
 Sometimes you want to feel like it's summertime (not February) when bathing suits and swimming pools and beaches are a possibility.
 A strawberry margarita can do that for you.
 Especially one that's nice and balanced, not frozen and cloying.

 - Superfine sugar or salt for the glass rim

 - 3 fresh strawberries, cut in half + 1 whole strawberry

 - Rim cocktail glass with lime and sugar or salt.
 Muddle(Opens in a new window) strawberries with the schnapps or strawberry liquor in cocktail shaker.
 Add remaining ingredients and ice into cocktail shaker(Opens in a new window) and shake.

 - Strain through a fine mesh strainer into the rimmed cocktail glass.